VincentKV/Cryptics/README.md

 ### Return on investment

 Compute the simple gain or loss given a specific cryptocurrency and a particular amount of money invested in it during a period of time.
 Currency does not matter.
 20 euros (or dollars...) invested in Litecoin on 2021-01-01 would be 31.69 euros on 2021-04-01.
+Prints the creation date of the cryptocurrency.
 ![GitHub Logo](/images/invest1.png)

 The default is Bitcoin with today as end date.
 20 euros invested in Bitcoin on 2021-02-01 would be 327.52 euros today.